 The manifestations of disease will be different depending on a number of factors.
+One of the most obvious factors that determine how we perceive the disease is its duration.
 Some diseases last for only very short periods of time, and these are called acute diseases.
 We all know from experience that the common cold lasts only a few days.
 Other ailments can last for a long time, even as much as a lifetime, and are called chronic diseases.
 An example is the infection causing elephantiasis, which is very common in some parts of India.
-Another example is asthma.

-- Survey your neighbourhood to find out: - (1) how many people suffered from acute diseases during the last three months, - (2) how many people developed chronic diseases during this same period, - (3) and finally, the total number of people suffering from chronic diseases in your neighbourhood. - Are the answers to questions (1) and (2) different? - Are the answers to questions (2) and (3) different? - What do you think could be the reason for these differences?
+- Survey your neighbourhood to find out: - 1) How many people did suffer from acute diseases during the last three months? - 2) How many people did develop chronic diseases during this same period? - 3) And finally, what is the total number of people suffering from these diseases in your neighbourhood? - Are the answers to questions (1) and(2) different? - Are the answers to questions (2) and (3) different? - What do you think could be the reason for these differences?
 What do you think would be the effect of these differences on the general health of the population?